Kolomenskoye: The great palace and other structures

 Tsar Alexis I had all the previous wooden structures in Kolomenskoye demolished and replaced them with a new great wooden palace, famed for its fanciful, fairytale roofs.
-Foreigners referred to this huge maze of intricate corridors and 250 rooms, as 'an Eighth Wonder of the World'.
+Foreigners referred to this huge maze of intricate corridors and 250 rooms as "an Eighth Wonder of the World".
 Although basically only a summer palace, it was the favorite residence of Tsar Alexis I. The future Empress Elizabeth Petrovna was born in the palace in 1709, and Tsar Peter the Great spent part of his youth here.
-Upon the departure of the court for St. Petersburg, the palace fell into disrepair, so that Catherine II refused to make it her Moscow residence.
-On her orders the wooden palace was demolished in 1768, and replaced with a much more modest stone-and-brick structure.
+Upon the departure of the court for Saint Petersburg, the palace fell into disrepair, so that Catherine II refused to make it her Moscow residence.
+On her orders, the wooden palace was demolished in 1768 and replaced with a much more modest stone-and-brick structure.

 Detailed plans of the Alexis I palace survived.
 The Moscow Government completed a full-scale reconstruction in 2010.
 The rebuilt palace stands approximately 1 km to the south of its original location near the White Column, in order to preserve the historic foundations.
 The palace erected by Catherine the Great in 1768 was demolished in 1872, and only a few gates and outside buildings remain.

-Kolomenskoe Museum-Reserve in Moscow.
-Wooden St. George Church.